 Ultrasound in PCOSNo comments yet drpankajtalwar June 26th, 2019

-- Ultrasoundis one of the criteria for the diagnosis of polycystic ovarian syndrome (PCOS).
+Ultrasound in PCOS – Ultrasound is one of the criteria for the diagnosis of the polycystic ovarian syndrome (PCOS).

-- Polycystic ovaries are detected by TVS (Trans vaginal sonography) in approximately 75% of women with clinical diagnosis of PCOS (1).
+- Polycystic ovaries are detected by TVS (Transvaginal sonography) in approximately 75% of women with a clinical diagnosis of PCOS (1).

-- TVS is a highly sensitive test for identification of Polycystic ovaries.
+- TVS is a highly sensitive test for the identification of Polycystic ovaries.

 - Antral follicles are small follicles in the ovary ranging in size from 2-9 mm and grow over 10-12days in a menstrual cycle to select one dominant follicle which matures and releases the ovum.

-- Ovarian volume of greater than 10cm3 with no follicles measuring over 10mm in diameter is considered as PCOS.
+- The ovarian volume of greater than 10cm3 with no follicles measuring over 10mm in diameter is considered as PCOS.

 - Recent guideline say AFC >25 in one or both ovaries is considered as USG criteria of PCOS.(3)

 - Gardener’s Text Book of ART 5th Edition Page 676